Ouxsoft/LuckByDice/docs/index.rst

     // based on the outcome luck increased (+1) or decreased (-1) echo $turn->getLuck();

-    // our luck changing effects our next roll echo $turn->roll();
+    // our luck effects our next roll echo $turn->roll();